JobJPJoseph/Battleship-Project/README.md

     In this phase we will turn our focus back towards the Board class.
 We need to print the board in a particular way.

 ## Phase 6
+    Now we a can focus on the game state.
+We will implement this in the game file.